mattcarl22/ml_announcements/README.md

 Navigate to the notebook you want.
 For example, the notebook for the FFN is in models/ffn.ipynb, and the notebook for the difussion maps is in models/difussion_map.ipynb

+# Comments
+You need to use the same port everywhere.
+That is, if you are running the docker container in a different port, the jupyter notebook should run in the same port.